The Nottinghamshire and District

 managers on their voting activity.

-Brewin Dolphin uses ISS as a proxy voting advisor to receive
+Brewin uses ISS as a proxy voting advisor to receive recommendations on

-recommendations on how to vote, aligned with their sustainability voting
+how to vote, aligned with ISS’s sustainability voting policy.
+However, Brewin reviews

 Set out below is a summary of voting activity for this reporting period